-Over-the-counter eyedrops and ointments: Any pharmacy carries over-the-counter tear film replacements called "artificial tears."
-These eyedrops may replace the natural tear film of the eye and provide improved moisture.
+- Over-the-counter eyedrops and ointments: Any pharmacy carries over-the-counter tear film replacements called "artificial tears."
+These evedrops may replace the natural tear film of the eve and provide improved moisture.
 Artificial tears come in various brands that have different ingredients, including preservatives and preservative-free versions.
 Ointments can be used before bedtime to make sure your eyes stay lubricated during the night.
 Frequent use of these preparations, particularly those with preservatives, for long periods of time, may cause toxic irritation or even allergic reactions.
 Over-the-counter artificial tears solutions are not a treatment for dry eye, although they can lessen the symptoms.
 It is important to talk with an eye care professional before using these or any other eye drops.
-It is important to take your eyedrops properly.
+It is important to take your eyedrops properly. - Eyelid Care: If the cause of your dry eye is eyelid irritation, your eye doctor may recommend warm compresses on the eye, massaging your eyelids, or eyelid cleanser. - Prescription medications: If you have a more serious case of dry eye, your eye doctor may suggest eye drop, nasal spray, or oral medications that will help with your tear film.